 Singapore – the very name summons visions of the mysterious East.
 The commercial center of Southeast Asia, this island city-state of four million people is a metropolis of modern high-rise buildings, Chinese shop-houses with red-tiled roofs, sturdy Victorian buildings, Buddhist temples, and Arab bazaars.

 Founded in 1819 by Sir Stamford Raffles of the fabled East India Company, the city is a melting pot of people and cultures.

-Malay, Chinese, English and Tamil are official languages.
-Buddhism, Taoism, Islam, Hinduism and Christianity are the major faiths.
-Singapore is an ever-fascinating island boasting colorful traditions, luxurious hotels and some of the finest duty-free shopping in the world.
+Malay, Chinese, English, and Tamil are official languages.
+Buddhism, Taoism, Islam, Hinduism, and Christianity are the major faiths.
+It’s an ever-fascinating island boasting colorful traditions, luxurious hotels, and some of the finest duty-free shopping in the world.

 Lying just 85 miles north of the Equator at the tip of the Malay Peninsula, the island was a haven for Malay pirates and Chinese and Arab traders.

 Singapore has emerged as one of the world’s most prosperous countries.
 It’s a financial center, an achievement in urban planning, and serves as a model for developing nations.
 It’s also one of our most popular travel destinations!

 - Singapore’s national anthem is in micro-text on the back of their $1,000 note.